Allen & Heath: Avantis

 The Avantis is a console that sits between the dLive and SQ systems.
 With many of the facilities of the dLive it differs in the fact the surface itself contains the mix engine and thus does not require the use of the external MixRack.
 It supports the Allen and Heath digital snake system as per the dLive.

 SQ

 The SQ line is a step up from the previous (Qu) generation of mixers.
 It does not require an Allen & Heath MixRack due to the mixer engine being internal.
 It does support Allen and Heath digital snake system as per the dLive.
+The Allen & Heath SQ series consists of three main console sizes.
+They all share identical 96kHz processing engines, features, and channel counts (48 channels), differing only in physical size, local I/O, and fader counts.